Apple faces US agency investigation in Qualcomm legal spat

 Going to the ITC is a common tactic when engaging in battles over patents because the prospect of a product ban is often devastating enough to get both sides to the bargaining tables.
 Tech companies who involve the ITC in their disputes often figure out a resolution before any ban is put into effect.

-It's a common route for Qualcomm, the world's largest provider of mobile chips, who is no stranger to patent battles.
+It's a common route for Qualcomm, the world's largest provider of mobile chips, which is no stranger to patent battles.
 The company in July filed its complaint with the ITC, accusing Apple of infringing on six mobile patents.
 A ban would allow iPhones using its own chips to enter the US.
-Those models will run on Verizon and Sprint's networks.
+Those models run on Verizon's and Sprint's networks.

 "Qualcomm is pleased with the ITC's decision to investigate Apple's unfair trade practices and the unauthorized importation of products using Qualcomm's patents," said Don Rosenberg, executive vice president and general counsel of Qualcomm.
 "We look forward to the ITC's expeditious investigation of Apple's ongoing infringement of our intellectual property and the accelerated relief that the Commission can provide."

-Apple actually drew the support of companies like Google's Alphabet parent, Facebook Amazon and Microsoft, who said the ban would hurt customers.
+Apple actually drew the support of companies like Google parent Alphabet, Facebook, Amazon and Microsoft, which said the ban would hurt customers.
 Intel also criticized the suit as harmful to competition.
 Qualcomm said the critics of its lawsuit are misdirecting the ITC, and that the lawsuit wasn't about its competition with Intel.

 Apple